 HealthInfo Waitaha Canterbury

-Winter brings not only colder temperatures, but also an increase in coughs, colds, sore throats, tonsillitis, flu, and ear infections.
+Winter does not only bring colder temperatures.
+It also brings an increase in coughs, colds, sore throats, tonsillitis, flu and ear infections.

-Cold weather can also cause serious health problems, particularly if you are older than 65, have a long-term (chronic) health condition, are disabled, or live in cold, damp, or over-crowded housing.
+Cold weather can also cause serious health problems.
+Especially if you are older than 65, have a long-term (chronic) health condition or are disabled.
+Or if you live in cold, damp or over-crowded housing.

 Find out about what causes colds and how to manage the symptoms.
 You can also read about acute sinusitis.

 Coughs are common in children, and more common during winter.
-Most coughs aren't anything to worry about, but any cough that lasts more than four weeks or happens with other problems (like a fever or difficulty breathing) need to be checked out by a health professional.
+Most coughs are not anything to worry about.
+But any cough that lasts more than 4 weeks or happens with other problems (like a fever or difficulty breathing) need to be checked out by a health professional.

-Croup is a viral illness that causes inflammation in a child's windpipe, and can cause a cough that often sounds like barking.
+Croup is a viral illness that causes inflammation in a child's windpipe.
+It can cause a cough that often sounds like barking.

-Pertussis, or whooping cough, is very serious in children under 2 years, and in particular in babies under 3 months old.
+Whooping cough (pertussis) is very serious in tamariki (children) under 2 years, and in particular in pēpi (babies) under 3 months old.

-Bronchiolitis is a chest condition that affects breathing in babies.
+Bronchiolitis is a chest condition that affects breathing in pēpi.
 It is caused by a virus that is very contagious and is more common during winter and spring.

 Acute bronchitis is a chest infection that is usually caused by a virus and follows a cold or flu.
-It usually gets better on its own, within one to three weeks.
+It usually gets better on its own, within 1 to 3 weeks.
 It can sometimes lead to pneumonia, which can be more serious.

 Most winter infections and illnesses do not need to be treated with antibiotics as antibiotics do not work against viruses.

-Influenza, usually called the flu, is very different to a cold, but people often confuse these two conditions.
-Both are caused by viruses, but if you have the flu, you become much more unwell.
-It is especially risky for older people, children, pregnant women, and those with long-term health problems.
+Influenza (usually called the flu) is very different to a cold, but people often confuse these 2 conditions.
+Both are caused by viruses.
+But if you have the flu, you become much more unwell.
+It is especially risky for older people, tamariki, pregnant women and those with long-term health problems.
 Even younger healthy people can become seriously unwell with the flu.
 You can reduce your chance of getting the flu by getting a flu vaccination.

-Cold weather can affect people's arms, legs, fingers and toes, causing chilblains and a disorder called Raynaud syndrome (which makes your fingers and toes change colour and become painful).
+Cold weather can affect people's arms, legs, fingers and toes.
+It can cause chilblains and a disorder called Raynaud syndrome.
+Raynaud syndrome makes your fingers and toes change colour and become painful.

 If you live alone and become unwell over winter, do not be afraid to ask your neighbours for help.